Sustainability as Standard

 We estimate that in the last 4 years we’ve planted nearly 40 acres of trees across our farm estate and that number continues to rise.
 As well as new trees, we’ve also undertaken an extensive replanting programme to combat the devastating effects of Ash dieback, the serious fungal disease that continues to blight woodlands across the UK.
 As a result we are now sequestering well over 70 tonnes of carbon per year.
 In 2021 we will also be embarking on a new initiative to develop a vast wildflower meadow over 7 acres of our farmland.
 This will encourage an even wider variety of insects and wildlife onto our farms that will support our vision of a balanced ecosystem for our business.

 Our programme of tree planting, replanting, establishing wildflower meadows and generally ‘rewilding’ our environment is an ongoing part of our long-term sustainability ambitions.
-At Brook House Farm for instance only 45% of our land is actually farmed leaving well over 170 acres that carefully managed woodland, low-intensity grazing or part of a range of environmental schemes.
+At Brook House Farm for instance only 45% of our land is actually farmed leaving well over 170 acres that is carefully managed woodland, low-intensity grazing, or part of a range of environmental schemes.

 Renewable Energy & Recycling

 Energy generated from renewable sources has been utilised across the wider farm group for several years following significant investment in large scale solar and biomass systems.
 Together these are estimated to have reduced carbon footprints by around 65% since installation.
-We already have solar in place Brook House farm with a further investment in solar expected in 2021 to power the cold storage units that keep our freshly picked and processed hops in perfect condition.
+We already have solar in place at Brook House farm with a further investment in solar expected in 2021 to power the cold storage units that keep our freshly picked and processed hops in perfect condition.